 Revised International Staging System (R-ISS)

-In August 2015, the IMWG published the Revised International Staging System (R-ISS) for multiple myeloma to incorporate two further prognostic factors: genetic risk as assessed by fluorescence in-situ hybridization (FISH), and level of lactate dehydrogenase level (LDH).
+In August 2015, the IMWG published the Revised International Staging System (R-ISS) for to incorporate two further prognostic factors: genetic risk as assessed by fluorescence in-situ hybridization (FISH), and level of lactate dehydrogenase level (LDH).

 Multiple myeloma has precursor states before becoming active disease.
 Some patients, even within these precursor states, are at higher risk for developing the disease or at higher risk of faster progression.

 The International Myeloma Foundation medical and editorial content team

 Comprised of leading medical researchers, , oncologists, oncology-certified nurses, medical editors, and medical journalists, our team has extensive knowledge of the treatment and care landscape.
 Additionally, Dr. Brian G.M.
 Durie reviews and approves all medical content on this website.